 The temperature calibration laboratory offers independent calibration service for temperature probes, thermocouples, loggers, RTD probes, infra red meters, IR thermometers, thermal imaging cameras, thermistors, glass thermometers, transmitters, dry block calibrators, liquid baths, temperature controllers and displays.
 All makes and models from any manufacturer can be calibrated traceable to national standards with certification report generated to the guidelines of ISO/IEC 17025.
-UKAS accredited ISO/IEC 17025 calibration can be undertaken for temperature indicators, temperature controllers for electrical temperature simulation for base metal thermocouples, noble metal thermocouples, PT 100 platinum resistance thermometers and cold junction compensation (CJC).
+UKAS accredited ISO/IEC 17025 calibrations can be undertaken across -40 to 200°C for temperature indicators, base metal thermocouples, resistance thermometers, block calibrators and liquid baths.

 The temperature calibration laboratory is equipped with a range of platinum resistance thermometers, dry block calibrators, stirred liquid baths, climatic chambers and black body sources to provide a comprehensive and cost effective temperature calibration service over -40 to 1200°C temperature range and -270 to 1760°C for electrical simulation.
 We use International Temperature Scale of 1990 (ITS-90) for all our temperature calibration work.
 Calibration technicians and engineers are experienced with associated test instrumentation and can undertake temperature calibrations on data loggers, thermal hygrometers, oven probes, chart recorders, climatic chambers, MHRA compliant loggers, simulators and calibrators.

 A range of portable temperature reference equipment is available for on-site calibration of ovens, controllers, furnaces, weather stations, HVAC instrumentation, environmental chambers, dryers, fridges and freezers covering -40 to 1000°C.